solygambas/python-openai-projects/README.md

 Some projects using OpenAI APIs with Python.

+## Features

+- setting up a dev environment to run Jupyter Notebooks in VS Code.
+- hiding our API key.
+- defining max_tokens.
+- stopping sequences.
+- generating N choices and echoing the prompt.
+- understanding the various completion models.
+- comparing model performance and pricing.

 ## Setup

 You need to create a virtual env and install the packages listed in `requirements.txt`.
 You can then run Jupyter Notebooks in VS Code.